mikkelgrevy/snaffler_triage_workbench/README.md

 A lightning-fast, interactive Terminal User Interface (TUI) designed to parse, filter, and triage [Snaffler](https://github.com/SnaffCon/Snaffler) logs.

+**What is Triage in this context?**
-Instead of scrolling through thousands of lines of raw text, this workbench categorizes high-value targets and allows analysts to rapidly tag true/false positives, automatically generating a clean, sorted CSV report for clients or management.
+In cybersecurity, triage is the process of rapidly sorting massive amounts of data to separate the signal (real, exploitable secrets) from the noise (false positives or test accounts).
+Instead of manually scrolling through thousands of lines of raw text, this workbench categorizes high-value targets and allows analysts to rapidly tag findings, automatically generating a clean, sorted CSV report for clients or the Red Team.

 ## Features

 * **Interactive TUI:** Built entirely with Python's standard `curses` library.
-No `pip install` required.
 * **Smart Categorization:** Automatically groups findings into 5 actionable tabs:
   1. Credentials & Passwords
   2. SSH & Private Keys